Star-planet magnetic interactions in photoevaporating exoplanets: enhanced power due to atmospheric escape: Introduction

 Many of the exoplanets discovered so far orbit at close distances from their host stars.
 At such short distances (less than 0.1 au), the planets can experience strong interactions with their host stars through gravity, radiation, stellar winds and magnetic fields \citep{vidotto25}.
 The observational signatures of these interactions can be used to derive atmospheric escape properties \citep[e.g.][]{bourrier13,zhang22} and stellar wind conditions \citep[e.g.][]{kislyakova14,vidotto23}.
 Additionally, star-planet magnetic interactions (SPMI) are of special interest because they provide one of the few ways to constrain exoplanetary magnetism \citep[e.g.][]{cauley19,turner21}, which remains largely unknown.

 Signatures of SPMI can be observed both at the planet and at the host star.
 At the planet, the interaction between the stellar wind and the planetary magnetosphere can induce auroral emission from the planet's magnetic poles \citep{callingham24}.
 In the Solar System, auroral radio emission has been observed in the Earth and the gas giant planets \citep{zarka01}, and it is expected that exoplanets emit at radio frequencies in a similar way \citep{zarka07}.
-So far, a tentative detection of radio emission from an exoplanet has recently been announced \citep{turner21}.
+So far, a tentative detection of radio emission from an exoplanet has been announced \citep{turner21}.
+Recently, \citet{tasse26} also found radio emission consistent with SPMI in several systems.

 The effects of SPMI can also be observed at the host star when the stellar magnetic energy dominates over the stellar wind kinetic energy at the orbital location of the planet.
 In this scenario, known as sub-Alfvénic regime, the planet and the star can be magnetically connected, allowing disturbances of the stellar wind generated by the planet to propagate along flux tubes towards the star in the form of Alfvén waves.
 When the associated energy flux reaches the stellar surface, it can cause enhanced chromospheric activity \citep{shkolnik03}, radio bursts \citep{pineda23}, and flares synchronized with the orbital period of the planet \citep{ilin24,whitsett25}.